instagibbs/bolts/02-peer-protocol.md

 to count that commitment as the latest during reconnect.
 Otherwise there can be confusion about who's turn it was.

-Since determining whose turn it is at any given point is a distributed systems problem, each side may have a different view of the issue.
+Since determining whose turn it is at any given point is a consensu problem, each side may have a different view of the issue.
 This is resolved using simple rules on reconnect to track what the last step was for each node.

+Checking the commitment numbers is done as a basic safety check to detect arbitrary failures.

 ### Forwarding HTLCs